Random phase approximation

 The contribution to the dielectric function from the total electric potential is assumed to average out, so that only the potential at wave vector k contributes.
 This is what is meant by the random phase approximation.
 The resulting dielectric function, also called the Lindhard dielectric function, correctly predicts a number of properties of the electron gas, including plasmons.

 The RPA was criticized in the late 1950s for overcounting the degrees of freedom and the call for justification led to intense work among theoretical physicists.
 In a seminal paper Murray Gell-Mann and Keith Brueckner showed that the RPA can be derived from a summation of leading-order chain Feynman diagrams in a dense electron gas.

+In superconductivity, RPA can be used to derive Bardeen–Pines interaction between phonons and electrons that leads to Cooper pairing.

 The consistency in these results became an important justification and motivated a very strong growth in theoretical physics in the late 50s and 60s.